xtruder-archive/vim-offlinehacker/README.md

-# VIM for Python and Django Development
+# (g)VIM by offlinehacker

-VIM-PyDjango created by Programmer for Programmer who work on Python & Django everyday.
+VIM by offlinehacker created by Programmer for Programmer who work on different computer enegeering tasks every day

 It's coming with several features :

-Autocomplete, Pep8 checker, File Manager, Function bar, detect unused module/variable, Auto-Commenting, Python/Django/Custom snippets and many else!
+Autocomplete, Pep8 checker, File Manager, Function bar, detect unused module/variable, Auto-Commenting, snippets and many else!

 # How it works ?